-Hillsborough is a decidedly white-collar town, with fully 89.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hillsborough is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hillsborough who work in management occupations (16.42%), office and administrative support (14.07%), and sales jobs (11.99%).
+Hillsborough is a decidedly white-collar town, with fully 90.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hillsborough is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Hillsborough who work in management occupations (13.64%), business and financial occupations (10.68%), and office and administrative support (10.42%).

 Also of interest is that Hillsborough has more people living here who work in computers and math than 95% of the places in the US.

 In Hillsborough, however, the average commute to work is quite long.
-On average, people spend 32.71 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 32.48 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-Hillsborough is a very ethnically-diverse town.
+Hillsborough is an extremely ethnically-diverse town.
 The people who call Hillsborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Hillsborough include Irish, German, Polish, and English.
+Important ancestries of people in Hillsborough include Italian, Irish, German, Polish, and English.

 The most common language spoken in Hillsborough is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Langs. of India and Spanish.